Russelgon/UMoneyTest/README.md

 ---
 UMoneyTest is a system for a base test of some features in yooumoney.ru

-That project were made just like an example of methods that i know how to use in selenium.
+That project were made just like an example of methods that I know how to use in selenium.
 The main goal is to get a little chance for a work in your company.

 ---
 ### 📝 Check-List 📝